cryptolok/EPMG/README.md

 At the current date, password is the most common form of authentication, even if some services support multiple authentication types, passwords are still remaining universal.

 The code is written in Python (2 and 3 compatible) and even smaller than this README, which makes it executable on almost any device.

+The online version is HTML/JavaScript, even if it uses an external library and an image, the execution is stricly limited to the browser and no data will leave it.

 [PBKDF](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf) itself is very difficult to bruteforce and practically impossible to make a dictionary/table.
 I maid it even more secure that your disk encryption and the password managers all together.